The Eagle Harbor Lighthouse

 In 1999, Congress transferred ownership of the Eagle Harbor Light Station to the Keweenaw County Historical Society.
 The U.S. Coast Guard continues to operate the light at the top of the tower as an active navigational aid, and as such, the top of the tower is not open to visitors.

 (Photo: Care has been taken to decorate the inside of the lighthouse, including the parlor shown here, in a 1930’s style, when electricity first arrived at the lighthouse.)

 Visiting The Eagle Harbor Lighthouse Museum

 Hours & Admission- The Eagle Harbor Lighthouse and museum complex is open from mid-June to early October.
-The 2021 closing date is expected to be Sunday, October 10th.
+The 2022 closing date is expected to be Sunday, October 9th.
 Hours for June, September and October are 12-5 PM.
 July and August hours are 10 AM-5 PM, Monday - Saturday and 12-5 PM on Sunday.
 Admission $8.00.
-Children free.
+Children and KCHS members free.

 Location- The Eagle Harbor Lighthouse Complex is located on Lighthouse Drive, not far from the swimming beach along M26 in Eagle Harbor.
 GPS: N 47 27.582 W 88 09.558, Decimal Degrees: 47.459705, -88.159300

 The Gift Shop in the Maritime Museum of the Eagle Harbor Light Station Complex will be closing on September 18th.
 The KCHS museum sites will be closing on the second weekend of October.
 Please see the site and rental webpages for specific dates and operation information.

 The Keweenaw County Historical Society’s Board of Directors will follow the COVID-19 Epidemic Orders issued by the State of Michigan’s Department of Health and Human Services.
 These public health orders are updated as needed, so KCHS may need to change access to buildings and events.